Škoda Superb

-The Škoda Superb is a mid-size/large family car (D-segment) that has been produced by the Czech car manufacturer Škoda Auto since 2001.
+The Škoda Superb is a mid-size/large family car/compact executive car (D-segment) that has been produced by the Czech car manufacturer Škoda Auto since 2001.
 The first generation of the modern Superb, produced from 2001 to 2008, was based on the VW B5 PL45+ platform.
 The second generation Superb used the B6 A6/PQ46 and was introduced in 2008.
 The third generation using the MQB platform entered production in 2015.
 The fourth and current generation was unveiled on 2023 and it is based on a stretched version of the MQB Evo platform.